buildbot/buildbot/master/docs/developer/data.rst

         The ``filters``, ``fields``, ``order``, ``limit``, and ``offset`` are passed to the :py:class:`~buildbot.data.resultspec.ResultSpec` constructor.

-        The return value is composed of simple Python objects - lists, dicts, strings, numbers, and None, along with :py:class:`~buildbot.data.base.Link` instances giving paths to other resources.
+        The return value is composed of simple Python objects - lists, dicts, strings, numbers, and None.

     .. py:method:: getEndpoint(path)